The following distributions I have installed/created, tested and used under WSL2 and Windows 10.

 - Deepin Linux – created from virtual machine install

-- Devuan – created from Debian as installed from the Microsoft Store
+- Devuan – migrated from Debian as installed from the Microsoft Store

 - Fedora – created from virtual machine installation